 First, is weight control.
 Yes, your weight can affect your joint’s current condition.
 Basically, being overweight will put a lot of stress or pressure on your knees and hips.

 Aside from weight management, exercise can also promote a stronger skeletal system.
 Remember, one’s bone tissues will continue to grow until one reaches the age of 30.
 Afterwards, bone loss may occur.
 With regular exercise, you can cope with this dilemma.
 Not only that, regular exercise will make sure that the muscles around your joints are flexible and strong.

 The food you consume is also important especially when you’re dealing with gout.
 As mentioned above, the primary cause of gout is too much uric acid in your body.
-Having said that, there are several food products that you should avoid.
+Thus, there are several food products that you should avoid.
 For example, saturated fats and alcohol can lower your kidney’s capability to eliminate uric acid.
 Fructose-sweetened products on the other hand can stimulate uric acid production.
-Lastly, high in purine foods such as liver, anchovies and sardines should also be consumed occasionally.
+Lastly, high in purine foods, such as liver, anchovies and sardines, should also be consumed occasionally.
 Mainly because uric acid is formed when purine is metabolized.

 This article entitled “Food to Avoid When Dealing with Arthritis” may give you more information about how certain foods can affect your joint’s current condition.